Skip to content

 - Acute cord transection will cause spinal shock (flaccid paraparesis, urinary retention, diminished reflexes)

-- Sparing of the cranial nerves
+- Thereafter, clinical picture is:- Sparing of the cranial nerves

 - Increased tone (velocity-dependent)